Indigo-ds/Indigo-Design-System/FAQ.md

 1. Is there a separate DSS guidelines for portal?
    No.

-   There is only one DSS guideline.
+   There is only one set of DSS guidelines.

 2. Is there a template for e-service portal from GovTech like ISOMER?